Organ and Tissue Formation during Development

 Lateral views of the head and anterior trunk of a wild-type (top) and tissue-specific epigenetic silencing mutant (bottom) zebrafish.
 The mutation causes loss of epigenetic silencing specifically in the liver (red arrows), as visualized with a novel transgenic reporter line developed in our lab, which permits dynamic, tissue-specific visualization of epigenetic silencing in living animals.

-Epigenetics of vascular changes in cavefish
+Epigenetics of vascular adaptations in cavefish

 Figure 7.
 Mexican tetra cave- and surface fish